awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 <TabItem>

-The following Neon API method creates a role.
-To view the API documentation for this method, refer to the [Neon API reference](/docs/reference/cli-roles).
+The following Unique API method creates a role.
+To view the API documentation for this method, refer to the [Unique API reference](/docs/reference/cli-roles).

 ```bash
 curl 'https://console.neon.tech/api/v2/projects/hidden-cell-763301/branches/br-blue-tooth-671580/roles' \